 Veronica Randolph Batterson

-Veronica Randolph Batterson is an author, photographer, and artist.
+Veronica Randolph Batterson is an author, photographer, artist, and playwright.
 She has published four books, over two dozen short stories, and has worked as a freelance writer, proofreader, ghostwriter, and editor.
-Her photography is in private collections in Colorado, Illinois, Tennessee, Idaho, Pennsylvania, Rhode Island, Arizona, North Carolina, New Mexico, Minnesota, Iowa, Virginia, California, Maryland, Michigan, and also in the United Kingdom.
-Frequently, she combines writing and photography for publications.
+Her photography is in private collections throughout the United States, and also in the United Kingdom.
+Frequently, she combines writing and photography for publications, has written two plays, and is editing her fifth book.
 After a long hiatus from painting, she is working with acrylics again.

 She studied art at the University of Tennessee, and later graduated with a degree in Communications from the University of Tennessee at Chattanooga.
 Her work experience has been in the fields of broadcast journalism, technical writing, creative writing, copywriting, and she has been a multiple business owner.
 While living in Michigan, she taught journalism classes for elementary-aged school children, and started the school's first student-written newspaper.

-Veronica is currently working on her first play, and is outlining her next novel: historical fiction partly set in Memphis.
-While her two latest books, Williamsburg Hill and Daniel's Esperanza, can be found at Novel Bookstore and at select bookstores around the country, all four books are available via Amazon.
+Veronica is currently working on her next novel.
+While her two latest books, Williamsburg Hill and Daniel's Esperanza, can be found at Novel Bookstore in Memphis, and at select bookstores around the country, all four books are available via Amazon.
 A quote from Daniel's Esperanza has become the unofficial slogan for the state of New Mexico, having been used by numerous sources in publications, memes, books and on inspirational websites.
 Her photographs and other merchandise are for sale at www.veronica-batterson.pixels.com through Fine Art America; she maintains a separate blog at www.veronicarbatterson.blogspot.com.
 She can be found on Facebook, Twitter, Instagram, and Goodreads.